jdegand/link-sharing-app-frontend/README.md

 - Firefox doesn't show an errors for the label.
 Firefox had quite a few warnings associated with the `primeng` styling.
 - To fix this label issue, I may have to refactor again.
 - In Chrome, error choice is incorrect label use or `no label associated with a form field`.
+- `visible` in the menubar does not update from state changes.
+It appears to be only evaluated once.
+I have a correct conditional and the `logout` link will not toggle.

 ## Continued Development